-Donor advised funds: How to manage your giving
+Donor advised funds: A smart way to manage your giving

 Morgan Stanley Wealth Management

-When it comes to helping others, people are opening their wallets wide.
-Charitable giving topped $499.33 billion in 2022, up from $484.85 billion in 2021, with individuals accounting for 64% of all charitable giving last year.1
+When it comes to helping others, people are opening their wallets—wide.
+Charitable giving topped $557.16 billion in 2023, marking an all-time dollar high.1

 Administered by a 501(c)(3) public charity, a DAF manages charitable donations on your behalf, while giving you important—and immediate—benefits.
 Let’s look at what you need to know before considering.